Ohau Snowfields and Lake Ohau Lodge are committed to becoming progressively more sustainable in day-to-day operations.

 - upgraded our waste recycling program in the 'Avalunch Cafe'

 completed the NSAA's 'Sustainable Slopes Charter' survey

-- gained Enviro-Silver accreditation from Qualmark.
+- gained Enviro-Gold accreditation from Qualmark.

 Ohau plans to remeasure it's carbon footprint to quantify emissions reductions on its 2008 base year carbon footprint.
 Stay tuned for more updates.